 Here on our farm in the Skagit Valley and in large swaths of the Western U.S., the super hot, dry weather has sent many growers scrambling to tend and harvest their stressed fields and gardens.
-While many flowers bloom abundantly in this type of weather, getting the longest life out of your flowers–especially with the added stress of high temperatures– it is important to know the best times to harvest and strategies to care for your fresh cut blooms right after they are cut.
+While many flowers bloom abundantly in this type of weather, to get the longest life out of your flowers–especially with the added stress of high temperatures– it is important to know the best times to harvest and strategies to care for your fresh cut blooms right after they are cut.
 (In flower farmer speak, this is referred to as “stage of harvest” and “post-harvest handling.”)

 Here are a few of my favorite tips to help you beat the heat and get the best vase life from 10 high summer flower varieties.

 Zinnias: Harvesting zinnias at the right stage is essential to getting a long vase life.
 Harvest too soon and the stems will bend and droop; wait too long and the blooms fade quickly.
 A really simple way to see if your zinnias are ready to harvest is by doing the “wiggle” test.
 Simply grab the stem about 8 inches below the flower and give it a gentle shake.
 If it’s immature, the stem will be soft and bend easily.
 If it is ready to harvest, the stem remains stiff and upright when you wiggle it.
 It’s time to cut!
 Cut deeply on the plant to get a long, strong stem.
 Remove the foliage and don’t be afraid to cut off side shoots on the main stem you just harvested.
 Zinnias are a “cut and come again” flower, so when you cut the plant “hard,” it responds by sending out even more long, strong stems all season long.